Concordium/concordium-node/docs/grpc.md

 - `usedEnergy: Number` &mdash; the amount of NRG that was used during execution
-- `returnValue: ?String` &mdash; if invoking a V1 contract this is the return value that was produced, if any (in case of runtime failure or out of energy there is no return value).
+- `returnValue: ?String` &mdash; if invoking a V1 contract this is the return value that was produced, if any.
+The return value is only produced if the contract terminates normally.
+If it runs out of energy or triggers a runtime error there is no return value.
 If invoking a V0 contract this field is not present.
 - if `tag` is `"success"` the following fields are present
   - `events: [Event]` &mdash; list of events generated as part of execution of the contract